Academic skills development program

 How can I see an Advisor?

-Study Smart Advisors are available at all campus Libraries from week 4 to the end of Stuvac.
+Study Smart Advisors are available from week 4 until Stuvac.
 If you are referred, you will receive an email (to your student email) to organise a time for your first session.
-Think about which of the times/campuses below would suit you best.
-You will meet your Advisor in the Study Smart Zone of the Library.
+Think about which of the times below would suit you best.
+You will meet your Advisor via Zoom.